RIAPS/riaps-integration/riaps-x86runtime/README.md

 # RIAPS Platform Update Process
 If you want to only update the RIAPS platform, follow these steps:

-1. Download the RIAPS releases (riaps-release.tar.gz found at https://github.com/RIAPS/riaps-integration/releases), unzip it and change into that directory in the command line window.

-2. Download the RIAPS update script (https://github.com/RIAPS/riaps-integration/blob/master/riaps-x86runtime/riaps_install_amd64.sh) to the VM
+1. Download the RIAPS update script (https://github.com/RIAPS/riaps-integration/blob/master/riaps-x86runtime/riaps_install_amd64.sh) to the VM

-3. Run the update script
+2. Run the update script

     ```
     $ sudo apt-get update
     $ ./riaps_install_amd64.sh 2>&1 | tee install-riaps-update-vm.log
     ```

 # Helpful Hints
 1. If you need to remove a vagrant VM, go to the command line and type
     ```